vincentlaguna/learn-c-cpp/README.md

 - Printing the contents of a file in reverse
 - Introduction to complex numbers
 - Goto functions
+- Using the "packed" attribute for struct size reduction
 -

 What I have learned in C++: